jawordpressorg/community-handbook/wordcamp-organizer/first-steps/helpful-documents-and-templates/100-gpl-vetting-checklist.md

 IF NO, skip to #11.
 IF YES, continue.

-6) Does the speaker distribute his/her plugins (or are the plugins he/she promotes distributed):
+6) Does the speaker distribute their plugins (or are the plugins they promote distributed):

 A. Though the WordPress.org repository
-B. Through his/her own website
+B. Through their own website
 C. Through a third-party website

 IF A, skip to #9.